 Elvis’ persona is that of a hip-wagging, rock crooner with shiny pompadoured black hair.
-I imagine that the deal he made with Mr. Scratch to become famous began in the womb.
+I imagine that the deal he made with Ol’ Scratch to become famous began in the womb.
 His twin, Jessie Garon Presley was dead at birth and perhaps Elvis was the cause.
-If he could have absorbed his essence in the womb, then maybe he would have.
+If he could have absorbed his essence in utero, then maybe he would have.
 Stealing a soul to make himself soulful.
 But really, if you are a not a fan, you need look no further than his hair.
 He’s a natural blonde, but who would know this?
+(Also, Garon, really?
+Elvis Aaron Presley.
+Jessie Garon Presley.
+Aaron, Garon?)
 I see nothing wrong with changing your look, but again if you’re a hater, it screams “exhibit a” for his appropriation of black music and black style.
 Again, his soul for soulfulness.
-But, admittedly, he was also a magnetic performer and song interpreter and people like performers.
-Last Friday I read kid’s books to Henry’s second grade class and afterwards 3 of his peers came up to me asking for my autography, while Henry smacked his forehead in disgust.
+Stealing aside, he was also a magnetic performer and song interpreter and people like performers.
+Last Friday, I read kid’s books to Henry’s second grade class and afterwards three of his peers came up to me asking for my autograph, while Henry smacked his forehead in disgust.

 My first meeting with Elvis was when I was 10.
 Of course, I had heard of him, but my Mom’s cousin, Christian, was in the 1961 musical romantic comedy Blue Hawaii.
 The story was that Christian was to play opposite Elvis as his main love interest.
 It would have been her big Hollywood break, but before or during, Christian had had a nervous breakdown and the role was given to Joan Blackman.
 Christian is still in the movie as one of the court that can be seen dancing within a group of women who swoon for Elvis throughout the film.
 These two things were the most that I ever knew about Christian, a story about her proximity to him and then her being prescribed Lithium.